 In health education and promotion activities, there are four types of objectives.
 Health objectives tell you how big the health problem is, and how much it should be improved.
-As you learnt in Study Session 12, the first step in a needs assessment is to identify a health problem.
+The first step in a needs assessment is to identify a health problem.
 Here in the health objectives stage, you should decide by how much you want to reduce that problem.

 A typical health objective might be: